Jedidiah-Solomon/CreativeCoderJed-Students/Silas Answers/Classwork Day 2.md

 Switches to the specified branch or restores files to a specific state.
 20. git diff
 Shows the differences between files in the working directory, staging area, and commits.

+# Remarks
+1. Nice one
+2. Lookout for linux commands more also that are for local development and command line interface.